rfk/git-remote-hg/README.rst

 THINGS TO DO:

-    * I'm not clear exactly how mercurials bookmarks work.  hg-git seems to map them to git branches, but there are probaby some issues with how git-remote-hg exposes this to the user.
+    * I'm not clear exactly how mercurial bookmarks work.  hg-git seems to map them to git branches, but there are probaby some issues with how git-remote-hg exposes this to the user.
+It *should* be possible for bookmarks to appear as multiple remote branches, but I don't need it so I haven't tried it.